vonajs/vona/packages-docs/guide/start/scripts.md

 ## demo playground

-* Automatically create a Demo source code file when executing for the first time
-* Automatically run thie Demo source code file when executing later
+Automatically run the Demo source code file and automatically create it if it does not exist

 ``` bash
 $ npm run demo